itzomen/itzomen/README.md

  ## Hi, I'm Peng Boris Akebuon <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="21px" height="21px" alt="hi">

-Python, Go, GraphQL, and Typescript Developer focused on Backend.
-I love solving puzzles and building scalable products that help people in their day-to-day lives.

-I have enormous experience working with Django web framework and React+Typescript and currently learning the Solidity programming language.

-I also have an interest in Blockchain and AI, as these are major technologies that will forge this century.

-From time to time, I create YouTube videos around web development and always love getting feedback.
+Peng is a highly experienced software engineer with a passion for artificial intelligence, blockchain, DevOps, and backend engineering.
+He possesses a keen ability to problem-solve and has a proven track record of building scalable products that enhance the daily lives of users.

+Peng is proficient in a range of programming languages and technologies, including Python, Go, GraphQL, TypeScript, Solidity, and NextJs.
+He is continually seeking to expand his skill set by learning new technologies and staying current with industry developments.

+In addition to his technical expertise, Peng is also a dedicated contributor to the software engineering community.
+He regularly creates written tutorials and YouTube videos, sharing his knowledge and helping other developers to improve their skills.

 - 🔭 I’m currently working on [Traleor](https://traleor.com/)
-- 📒 Getting Started with Blockchain Development
+- 📒 Learning more on Linux Hardening and DevOps
-- 🌱 I’m currently learning Django, React/NextJs, GraphQL and Typescript.
+- 🌱 Always learning Python, Django, React/NextJs, GraphQL and Typescript.
-- 😄 I enjoy Python, C/C++ and typed languages.
+- 😄 Palying with Python, C/C++ and any typed languages.

 #### Activity
 <!--START_SECTION:waka-->